 Six Tips for Better Half Bath Planning

-It’s the smallest room in the house – maybe that’s why it never seems to get the design attention it needs to make it truly functional, and not just a pretty place to powder your nose.
+It’s usually the smallest room in the house – maybe that’s why half bathroom design never seems to enough attention to make the room it truly functional, and not just a pretty place to powder your nose.

 And while a typical half bath might be no more than 25 square feet in area, it has more parts and pieces than most of the other rooms in your house.
 There are at least twelve different finishes you need to choose for a half bath including a faucet, countertop, cabinet, sink, toilet, mirror, towel bars, light fixture, trim, flooring, paint…you get the idea.